What Is Philanthropy? A Call to Action

 As a class, brainstorm a list of actions the class can take as philanthropists.
 Start with a discussion about things they like about their community and things they would like to see changed (Blue Sky Activity).
 They may propose ways to volunteer time, share their talent, advocate for a cause, or donate treasure to address a need identified by the students.

-Guide the students to select a service project they can do and make a plan to carry it out.
+Guide the students to collectively select a service project they can do and make a plan to carry it out.
+The projects can range in scope and time commitment.
 Help them plan for each component of the project, including investigating the issue and resources, deciding responsibilities for the plan, and taking action.
 Reflect regularly as they carry out the plan.

 Students get ideas from the classroom stories and the stories they read for a giving action they can take for the common good.